 The Bible that speaks through pictures

-The Wiedmann Bible is the Bible that you cannot read - it is painted!
+The Wiedmann Bible is the Bible that you can't read - it`s painted!

-It is the only known Bible in the world that reproduces the entire Old and New Testament in 3,333 consecutive images.
-The work was painted by the Stuttgart artist Willy Wiedmann (1929–2013) in the style of polycon painting, which he developed in the mid-sixties.
+It is the only known Bible in the world that represents the entire Old and New Testament in 3,333 consecutive images.
+German artist Willy Wiedmann (1929–2013) painted this incredible work of art in his unique Polycon style, which he developed in the mid-sixties.

 The place of origin

-The artist wanted to simplify the Bible so that everyone could understand it and thus give people an impetus to actively deal with it again.
+The artist wanted to simplify the Bible to help people understand it better and nudge them into actively engaging with it again

-The result is a gigantic work consisting of 19 books and impressive pictures, which are difficult to grasp, purely because of their length.
+The result is a colossal artistic creation of 19 books and impressive pictures, which are difficult to grasp purely because of their length.

 The discovery of the treasure

-After the artist's death, his son, Martin Wiedmann, discovered the long-hidden treasure in the attic and made it his mission to continue the mission:
+After the artist's death, his son, Martin Wiedmann, discovered the long-hidden treasure in the attic and took it upon to continue the mission:

 He created a digital Bible world, including Apps, an interactive terminal, and a virtual reality experience.